 After crossing the bridge, turn right on Hwy 14 and enter Stevenson city limits 1.5 miles east.

 45 minutes in the car isn’t long, but we are usually ready for a stretch.
 When first arriving in Stevenson, we make our first stop the Skamania Lodge.
-Skamania Lodge, a big name in Stevenson, belongs to the collection of Destination Hotels and Resorts.
+Skamania Lodge, a big name in Stevenson, belongs to the collection of Benchmark Hotels and Resorts.
 There are many activities offered at the lodge and you don’t need to spend the night to take advantage of them.

 If we’ve gotten an early start, we’ll be ready for breakfast at Skamania’s River Rock cafe before exploring the property.
 If we’ve already eaten before, we’re ready to get some exercise as soon as we’ve parked the car.